felixschloesser/boardgame-recommender/README.md

 # Boardgame Recommender

-Boardgame Recommender is an end-to-end system designed to help board game enthusiasts discover new games based on their preferences.
-By leveraging metadata from BoardGameGeek, the system preprocesses raw data, trains a machine learning model to capture similarity patterns, and provides context-aware recommendations.
+Boardgame Recommender is a system designed to help board game enthusiasts discover new games based on their preferences.
+By leveraging metadata from BoardGameGeek, the system preprocesses raw data, trains a model to capture similarity patterns, and provides context-aware recommendations.
 The project includes a CLI for data preprocessing and model training, a backend web app for serving recommendations, and a frontend for user interaction.

 ---

 ## Features

-### General
-- **End-to-End Workflow**: From raw data ingestion to recommendation delivery.
-- **Modular Design**: Separate components for CLI, backend, and frontend.
-- **Extensible Configuration**: Easily customize paths, filters, and model parameters.

 ### CLI
 - **Data Preprocessing**: Normalize and curate BoardGameGeek exports.
 - **Feature Engineering**: Tokenize text, unify synonyms, and extract numeric features.
-- **Model Training**: Generate dense vector embeddings using TF-IDF and TruncatedSVD.
+- **Model Training**: Generate vector embeddings using TF-IDF and TruncatedSVD.
 - **Rich Logging**: Progress tracking and detailed reports.

 ### Backend